cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

                                            creating corrrect zAdviser
                                            events.
 C=CLI (Default),
                                            J=Jenkins, X=XebiaLabs
  -log,--loglevel <arg>                     The logging level.
-Must be LOG,
+Must be ERROR, WARNING, INFO,
-                                           INFO, WARNING, VERBOSE,
-                                           VERBOSE_E or ERROR.
-The default
+                                           DEBUG, TRACE or ALL.
+The default is INFO.
-                                           is INFO.
  -noju,--nojunit                           If specified, no JUnit file
                                            will be created.
  -norep,--noreport                         If specified, no report file
-                                           will be created.
+                                           will be created for unit tests.
  -nores,--noresult                         If specified, no result file
                                            will be created.
  -nosq,--nosonar                           If specified, no Sonarqube file